 OxygenOS is one of our favorite parts of the OnePlus experience.
 It’s clean, fast, and doesn’t overwhelm you with any unnecessary apps.
 In short, it’s a lot like Google’s Pixel software in all the ways that matter.
 At the same time there’s plenty of customization features and settings so you can custom-tailor the experience to your needs.

-The current version is based on Android 8.1 Oreo and feels nearly identical to the 8.1 upgrade on the 5T.
+Originally the phone was based on Android 8.1 Oreo and it felt nearly identical to the 8.1 upgrade on the 5T.
+Since then the OnePlus 6 has been updated to OxygenOS 9.0, based on Android 9 Pie.
 All of our favorites return here, including Parallel Apps.
 This feature lets you run more than one instance of the same app.
 This means you can have multiple logins running at once for things like Snapchat, rather than completely logging out of one to switch to the other.
 We’ve already mentioned many other highlights throughout our article, including Face Unlock and Reading mode.

 As we mentioned in the camera section, there is a new portrait mode set to come to the phone shortly after it’s launch.
 We’ll be sure to give our impressions of this feature when it arrives.
 That’s not the only change to the camera software.